devappd/emscripten-build/README.md

     }))
     .then(bootstrap => bootstrap.install());
 ```

-You want to structure the object not towards a top-level config (see below), but to a config
-object with keys `type`, `configure`, `build`, etc.

 With `emscripten.run()`, you can run any command inside the EMSDK environment.
 It does not return a bootstrap.